 Clubs aimed at benefitting your health (swimming, yoga classes, meditation groups etc) can perhaps give the double benefit of helping physically and meeting people socially.

 Hobby groups are also good.
-Art classes, writing group, book club, craft group…if you find something you enjoy doing, and do it with other people who enjoy the same thing, you can make new friends.
+Art classes, writing group, book club, craft group…if you find something you enjoy doing and do it with other people who enjoy the same thing, you can make new friends.
 The added bonus is that you accomplish something.

 If we’re able to look after them, pets bring comfort and are great company.
-They say that a dog is man’s best friend, but often a pet is disabled person’s best friend.
+They say that a dog is man’s best friend, but often a pet is a disabled person’s best friend.
 If you aren’t able to have a pet, or are unable to look after one, does a friend have a pet?
 Perhaps ask them to bring it along when they visit you.

 Sometimes the problem’s not physical loneliness.
 Everyone’s probably familiar with the saying that you can feel lonely in a crowded room.
 That can happen with chronic illness.
 People can feel alone in the world with their problems.
 Totally alone.
 They can feel as though everyone else is happy and enjoying life.
 But who knows how other people are really feeling?
 They might be suffering too, and just hiding it well.